 Former graduate student of Janos Starker and Tsuyshi Tsutsumi at Indiana University Jacobs School of Music, Sophie has taught cello for Southeast Missouri State University, Jacobs School of Music Summer Clinic, Oxford Cello School, Trinity College of Music Junior Department, and currently teaches cello and chamber music at Lake Forest College and the Music Institute of Chicago.
 She completed her undergraduate studies with Richard Markson at Trinity College of Music, where she was awarded the Sir John Barbirolli memorial prize for cello.
-She has been the recipient of a number of awards and prizes for her playing.
+She has been the recipient of many awards and prizes for her playing.

 "Ecclesiastic singing compellingly countered Sophie Webber's aching, pungent solo cello."